wp-plugins/microblog-poster/readme.txt

     Browse to settings tab and click on 'Modify App Permissions'.
     Check the Access Level to be Read and Write.
 Save your Settings.

-    3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.
+    3. Once, this is done go back to the API Keys tab, at the bottom you should have a button 'Create My Access token', please do it.

     4. This is it, on the API Keys tab you have all what you need,